 Even in the shallows of the world’s peripheral vision they stood no chance.
 Bombi tried to undo what the passive world had done, and was instead pulled into it.
 She tried to open her eyes, but something else squeezed them shut now.
 There came the familiar horrible pull of traveling through the world, but this time it was far worse.
 Instead of rushing past innumerable layers of stone, root, and soil, Bombi twisted around Twixit’s mind.

 What rushed by now were the woman’s memories, too fast for Bombi to fully comprehend.
-She saw flashes of a pleasant youth cut short by a sibling’s death.
-She saw schooling at a strict house that specialized in excessive politeness.
-She saw a boy rushing by Twixit’s window, jumping by strat or exploit no doubt, and she saw her chase after him.
+She saw flashes of a pleasant youth cut short by a sibling’s death, schooling at a strict house that specialized in excessive politeness, a boy rushing by Twixit’s window, jumping by strat or exploit no doubt, and she saw her chase after him.

 After those memories came a stiffer stratum: the boy captured by Hieron and Twixit a witness to it.
 A choice.
 Join the Win State or be monitored forever.
 Bombi knew her answer before she felt it.
 After that her life was set out by Hieron like a path of smoothed stones.
 Her uniform.
 Her missions.
 Corralling runners and the people they affected and putting them in whatever boxes the Win State deemed necessary to mitigate their damage.